rh-id/flutter_serviceloader_plugin/README.md

 Flutter plugin used to handle FlutterPlugin instances using ServiceLoader instead of defining it in `pubspec.yaml` dependencies.

-The benefit of using this plugin is that it works for plugin that execute dart function in background such as `android_alarm` plugin.
+The benefit of using this plugin is that it works for plugin that execute dart function in background such as `android_alarm_manager` plugin.

 In order to execute dart function in background we need to instantiate `new FlutterEngine(context)` and execute the dart function using the engine instance.
 The engine instance automatically register all plugins using reflection during instantiation (calling generated class `GeneratedPluginRegistrant.registerWith`).